I published first income report in September 2016. That was the very first time I monetised my blog after starting my blog in 2015.

 #1.
 Skill Enhancement

-- $1500 – A course on creative a marketing agency (from Glen of Viperchill).
+- $1500 – A course on creating SEO marketing agency.
 I could not use the knowledge since I dropped the idea of becoming an agency (Shared this in my annual review 2016)

-- $1200 – SEO course (from Brian Dean of BackLinko) – I bought this after getting a certain level of mastery in SEO.
-The second reason was that whatever success I got in SEO, was mostly because of Brian Dean’s free articles.
-The return of favor was due, which I paid by buying his paid course.
+- $1200 – SEO course – I bought this after getting a certain level of mastery in SEO.
+The second reason was that whatever success I got in SEO.

 #2.
 Tools to run my business